wusinyee/SYW-Portfolio-v2023/Contoso Sales Overview Dashboard Project Docutmentation.md

 ## viii.
 Conclusion
 [To be updated] The Contoso Sales Analytics Dashboard project aims to provide stakeholders with valuable insights to enable data-driven decisions.
 The project will be completed in five phases, including initiation, design, development, implementation, and testing.
 The project will be completed in five phases, including initiation, design, development, implementation and testing.

+## End of Project Proposal

+# Phase 1: Initiation
+Tasks:
+- [x] Work on the Contoso database and prepare the data
+- [ ] Business Requirement Document
+- [ ] Dashboard Requirement Document
+- [ ] Functional Requirement Document

+## Getting the Contoso database and prepare the data

+1. Visting [Microsoft Learn](https://learn.microsoft.com/en-us/) and navigate to [Get samples for Power BI](https://learn.microsoft.com/en-us/power-bi/create-reports/sample-datasets)
+2. Follow the instructions on the sample dataset page and retreive the Contoso dataset.
+3. Import the dataset into Power BI.
+4. Make sure the data model is understood, and the relationships between tables are defined.
+Check for and correct any missing or incomplete data.
+5. Identify and remove redundant data; create new variables or derived metrics based on existing data.
+6. Ensure the accuracy and completeness of the data, if there is any missing data or data imputation, please record it for future reference.

+##  Business Requirement Document